RenaudDev/PaperPause/.docs/SCHEDULE.md

 5.  **Commit & Push:** Commits the new markdown files to the repository.
 6.  **Reporting:** Posts a completion report to the tracking issue.

-## **4. Future Schedule Adjustments**
+## **4. Autonomy vNext Scheduling**

-To increase the volume of content, the matrix in `.github/workflows/daily-generate-and-optimize.yml` can be expanded to include more collections or higher counts per batch.
+Autonomy vNext uses Foreman + Designer and reads the weekly rollout schedule from:
+- `mission-control/rollout-schedule.md`

+The GitHub Actions workflow matrix will eventually be sourced from Foreman output instead of hardcoding collections.

 ---

-**Quick Reference:**
+**Quick Reference (Baseline):**
-- Daily run: 5:00 AM EST (10:00 AM UTC)
+- Daily run: 5:00 AM ET (10:00 AM UTC)
-- Animals: Both 🐱 Cats + 🐶 Dogs
-- Per run: 10 images (5 cats + 5 dogs)
+- Per run: 5 assets (cats, dogs, horses, butterflies, sharks)
-- Status: Saved as drafts (manual publishing required)
+- Publishing: baseline behavior currently writes `draft: false` in generated content; treat this doc as baseline only and defer to PRD for autonomy behavior.